thsaravana/thsaravana.github.io/_posts/2018-10-02-intellij-kotlin-psi-reference-contributor.md

 So I didn't get all this right the first time.
 I had to bang my head and keyboard to get this working.
 Following are some of the lessons that I would like to remember.

 1. The first would be in figuring out the `ElementPattern`.
-Here I used `KtLiteralStringTemplateEntry`, but initially I tried `LeafPsiElement` and it failed.
+Here I used `KtStringTemplateExpression`, but initially I tried `LeafPsiElement` and it failed.
 You need to select the element that supports References.

+2. The first time I got the functionality working, I chose to work with `KtLiteralStringTemplateEntry`, but this doesn't have good support for renaming.
+This is because a critical part of renaming is creating a PsiElement, and `KtPsiFactory` doesn't have a method to create a `KtLiteralStringTemplateEntry`.
+So instead I chose, `KtStringTemplateExpression`.

-2. I used the `PsiReferenceBase<PsiElement>(element)` form of the constructor and I got the `Could not find a Manipulator...` exception.
-This is because I didn't pass the `TextRange` in the constructor and so the `PsiReferenceBase` tried to pick it from the `ElementsManipulator` which was null (since there was no manipulator).
+3. I used the `PsiReferenceBase<PsiElement>(element)` form of the constructor and I got the `Could not find a Manipulator...` exception (when I used `KtLiteralStringTemplateEntry`).
+This is because I didn't pass the `TextRange` in the constructor and so the `PsiReferenceBase` tried to pickit from the `ElementsManipulator` which was null (since there was no manipulator).
 I fixed it by using the `PsiReferenceBase<PsiElement>(element, allOf(element.text))` form of the constructor.

-3. I first used `PsiReferenceBase<PsiElement>(element, element.textRange)` and I couldn't see the hyperlink, and the references didn't work.
+4. I first used `PsiReferenceBase<PsiElement>(element, element.textRange)` and I couldn't see the hyperlink, and the references didn't work.
 The reason is because of a TextRange mismatch. `element.textRange` returns the TextRange of the element relative to the *containing File*.
 But the TextRange expected is relative to the *element*.
 Hence I chose `allOf(element.text)`.
 It was after this that I could see the hyperlink.
 Note here, that if you don't want the whole string to be hyperlinked, but only